VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_component.md

 WoodModels(energy_balance = Monteith(), Rₛ = 13.0, sky_fraction = 1.0, d = 0.03)
 ```

 Our newly created structure has a model to simulate the energy balance, but no model to compute the light interception.
-It is completely initialised, with values for `Rₛ`, `sky_fraction` and `d`.
+It is completely initialized, with values for `Rₛ`, `sky_fraction` and `d`.

 I think we can agree this form is way cleaner than the previous one we saw earlier: